 If weight is a very important factor for you (and it is for some), the Cubic stoves might be the better choice.
 However, overall the Dwarf stoves are more robust, can be used for full-time heating, and will perform better.

 |Fuel||Wood and coal||Wood|

-An important requirement for many people looking for an RV wood stove is that they can cook on it as well.
+An important requirement for many people looking for an RV or camper wood stove is that they can cook on it as well.

 Another huge benefit of the Dwarf stoves is that there is the option to vent it out the rear, rather than through the top.
 While this means it will take up a bit more space, it will give you a much larger cooking area – the entire top of the stove.

 The Cubic Mini Cub and Grizzly can only be vented through the top, leaving a limited amount of space for cooking remaining.
 Also, you should not use any elbows when venting these stoves, whereas doing so is OK with the Dwarf Stoves.

 The riddling grate is another helpful feature that the Dwarf has.
 It’s especially important in mini and tiny wood stoves.
 This lets coal or wood ash fall through into the ash pan for emptying and allows for a cleaner more efficient fire.

 The Cubic Mini Cub and Grizzly Wood Stoves, and the Dwarf Tiny Wood Burning Stoves are popular choices for tiny homes, RVs, boats, and other small spaces.
 Here’s a comparison summary of what we’ve looked at today.